The Engineering ToolBox Web Google

 Double Acting Cylinder Calculator - Input Stroke

-Calculate Force when Pressure and Diameter are known.
+Calculate Force with known Pressure and Diameter

 Example - Double Acting Piston